Investing Basics: Trading or investing, which one’s better?

 When seeking financial independence, which is the better way of generating wealth?
 Is it investing or is it trading?
 Guest post from Humbug – a contestant in The Great British Trade Off

 This is a subject that I’ve recently given a lot of thought to.
-As the investor I’m currently the losing contestant in the Great British Trade Off, which apart from private pain, is also public humiliation
+As the investor I was the losing contestant in the Great British Trade Off, which apart from private pain, is also public humiliation

 Until I became the investor in The Great British Trade Off, I’d always been a trader; show me a profit and I’d want to take it.

 Down the years this policy has served me quite well and whilst not every deal was profitable more were than not.

 This holds true for both property and stocks and shares.
 Taking property first of all.
 In the eighties for a short time I flipped a number of Victorian terraced houses (bought, renovated and then sold).
 In round figures, they cost me fifty thousand pounds, the renovations were five thousand and they sold on for sixty thousand,

 The margins were extremely tight and the whole operation lived or died on speed; get in, get out, get em sold.
 The target was twelve weeks from starting work to handing the keys to the happy new owner.

 After all the ‘in and out costs’, the bank charges and the tax were taken out of the five thousand gross profit, I was left with a net profit of around two thousand pounds.